cfoh/Multi-Armed-Bandit-Example/ucb/README.md

   If rewards are within a range $[u,v]$, then $\beta = (v-u)^2$.
 For the reward range of $[0,1]$, $\beta=1$.
 - $T$: It is a fixed parameter.
 Ideally, this quantity should be large to ensure low failure.
-We often set it to the number of rounds so that the confidence that a future reward remains within the bound improves over the course of learning.
+We often set it to the number of rounds.
   Consequently, the UCB radius also increases accordingly, more so for those insufficiently explored arms, forcing the ML agent to pick those arms to reduce their UCB radius.

 Assuming our rewards are in the range $[0,1]$, the $\text{UCB}(a)$ is: